ethereumjs/keythereum/README.md

 }

 // asynchronous
-keythereum.dump(password, dk.privateKey, dk.salt, dk.iv, kdf, function (keyObject) {
+keythereum.dump(password, dk.privateKey, dk.salt, dk.iv, options, function (keyObject) {
     // do stuff!
 });
 ```
-Note that this creates an object and not a JSON string.
+`dump` creates an object and not a JSON string.
 In Node, the `exportToFile` method provides an easy way to export this formatted key object to file.
 It creates a JSON file in the `keystore` sub-directory, and uses geth's current file-naming convention (ISO timestamp concatenated with the key's derived Ethereum address).
 ```
 keythereum.exportToFile(keyObject);
 ```